finos/greenkey-asrtoolkit/README.md

   -h, --help       show this help message and exit --char-level     calculate character error rate instead of word error rate --ignore-nsns    ignore non silence noises like um, uh, etc.

+This tool allows for easy comparison of reference and hypothesis transcripts in any format listed above.
 ```

 ### clean_formatting